Decision Economics: do groups make better investment decisions than individuals?

 Structuring the group meeting to avoid getting blindsided

-Kennedy learned quickly from the Bay of Pigs fiasco and restructured his cabinet meetings to ensure the broadest possible perspective and a more thorough vetting of options.
+President Kennedy learned quickly from the Bay of Pigs Invasion and restructured his cabinet meetings to ensure the broadest possible perspective and a more thorough vetting of options.
 This had an immediate payoff after the Russians installed missiles in Cuba shortly afterward.
-Many in the Defense Department advocated for an immediate bombing of the missile sites, but Kennedy eventually opted for a naval blockade of the island, which eventually proved to be the right course of action—avoiding a potential nuclear war between the United States and Russia.
+Many in the Defense Department advocated for an immediate bombing of the missile sites, but the president eventually opted for a naval blockade of the island, which ultimately proved to be the right course of action—avoiding a potential nuclear war between the United States and Russia.

 As stewards of other people’s capital, investment advisors have a fiduciary responsibility to make objective, fully informed decisions that are in the best interests of their clients—free from bias and conflicts of interest.
 One way to pursue this is by structuring the investment policy committee meetings to address these known tendencies that can lead to poor decision-making.
-This includes subjecting any proposed course of action, such as lowering credit exposure across portfolios, to a rigorous evaluation by:
+This includes subjecting any proposed course of action, such as lowering credit exposure across portfolios or increasing allocations to emerging markets to a rigorous evaluation by:

-- Decorrelating the opinions of group members through the use of secret ballots
+- Decorrelating the opinions of group members (e.g., through secret ballots or, at a minimum, having the senior leader speak last)

 - Appointing a group member to play devil’s advocate